grafana/agent/docs/user/configuration/integrations/snmp-config.md

   # SNMP configuration file with custom modules.
   # See https://github.com/prometheus/snmp_exporter#generating-configuration for more details how to generate custom snmp.yml file.
-  # If not defined, embeded snmp_exporter default set of modules is used.
+  # If not defined, embedded snmp_exporter default set of modules is used.
   [config_file: <string> | default = ""]

   # List of SNMP targets to poll